daanw-cegeka/versionstream/README.md

 ## Partitioned streams
 We can also partition a stream.
 Let's say that we originally had stream with all users, but the application is becoming more popular.
-Then we can design our system like this: instead of creating one stream for all users, we create a stream for the even users and one for the odd users.
+Then we can redesign our system like this: instead of creating one stream for all users, we create one stream for the even users and one for the odd users.

 Stream 1:
 ```